hassio-addons/addon-homebridge/README.md

 The installation of this add-on is pretty straight forward and not different in comparison to installing any other Hass.io add-on.

-1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance
+1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
+**NOTE**: Do not add this repository, but use: `https://github.com/hassio-addons/repository`.
 2. Install the "Homebridge" add-on
 3. Start the "Homebridge" add-on
 4. Check the logs of the "Homebridge" add-on to see if everything went well and